decentraland/documentation/content/creator/scene-editor/scene-admin.md

 weight: 8
 ---

 Grant certain players the special role of **admin** on your scene.
 When a scene admin visits your scene, they see a special UI on the top-right corner that only they are able to see.
-Through this UI they can play videos, send announcements, or activate any smart item in the scene.
+Through this UI they can play videos or live streams, send announcements, or activate any smart item in the scene.
 These actions are seen by all other players in the scene that are connected to the same island as the admin.

 {{< youtube JDH0Sf6O_30 >}}